Stability, Performance vs. Cost Efficiency: Do You Have to Choose?

 As a result, over provisioning has become a best practice for cloud engineers to the dismay of CFOs around the world.

-Is it possible to have it all?
+Dynamic cloud infrastructure makes it possible to have it all

 Given the current choices, it’s pretty clear why over provisioning is the strategy of choice, even if it means an increase in costs.
 Stability and performance is simply too important to mess with and time is money when it comes to engineering resources.